 I am looking for a lightweight, warm weather trench that I can wear in spring and when traveling.
 Is there anything new in Trench Coats?

 Colored trenches look hip and will perk up your face.
 Patterns are trickier.
 They go out of style quicker.
-I’d only buy a patterned one if you already have a good solid colored one, or you have no budget concerns.
+I’d only buy a patterned one if you already have a good solid-colored one, or if you have no budget concerns.